ArchieCall/AccurateSleepOld/README.md

 ## To-Do
-* learn how to use GitHub to create a Julia package
+* learn enough GitHub commands to create registered Julia package
-* create a Julia package for AccurateSleep
+* create AccurateSleep as a registered package
+* check out whether time_ns() dramatically affects number of while cycles when burning
 * investigate C instructions that are NOP and take up time but not CPU load